 The change in valuation of warrants relates to the issue of warrants to purchase shares of our common stock under the registered direct financing completed in February 2007.
-The warrants issued to the investors meet the requirements of and are being accounted for as a liability in accordance with EITF 00-19 "Accounting for Derivative Financial Instruments Indexed to, and Potentially Settled in, a Company's Own Stock." or EITF 00-19.
+The warrants issued to the investors meet the requirements of and are being accounted for as a liability in accordance with ASC 840 "Accounting for Derivative Financial Instruments Indexed to, and Potentially Settled in, a Company's Own Stock." ("ASC 840").
 The value of the warrants is being marked to market each reporting period as a derivative gain or loss until exercised or expiration.
-For the years ended December 31, 2007 and 2008, we recognized the change in the value of warrants of approximately \$3.2 million and \$3.5 million, respectively, as other income in the consolidated statement of operations.
+For the year ended December 31, 2008, we recorded a gain of approximately \$3.5 million in the change in the value of warrants.
+For the year ended December 31, 2009, we recognized an expense of approximately \$0.3 million as the change in the value of warrants.